 The revolutionary new movement of architecture arrived in Szeged and the wealthy and enlightened, highly educated upper class coupled with the bank capital hungry for investments welcomed and patroned it.
 CLICK HERE to discover and maybe book a great private tour in that wonderful city.

 Oradea could be called the heart of Art Nouveau in Romania.
 The most popular art nouveau building is Black Eagle Palace because it is spread over three streets.
 It was erected between 1907 and 1908, according to the plans of the Hungarian architects Jakab Dezső and Komor Marcell.
 It merges several architectural spheres such as Baroque, Art Nouveau or Secession.
 The palace has two uneven and asymmetrical bodies on several levels.
 It consists of basement, ground floor, mezzanine, three floors, partly four.

 At artnouveau.club we organise daily private tours for small groups in Porto, Terrassa, Alesund and Szeged, but not in the other two cities.
-Nonetheless, if you are interested in tours in Subotica or Oradea, let us know because we have a network of private guides with a focus in Art Nouveau also there.
-Keep in contact and be inspired by Art Nouveau.
+Nonetheless, if you are interested in tours in Subotica or Oradea, let us know – Contact Us because we have a network of private guides with a focus in Art Nouveau also there.
+Keep in contact, book our private tours and be inspired by Art Nouveau.

 Our local guides are experts on Art Nouveau and also about the philosophy behind this art movement.
 They are both specialized and in love with it and will adapt the itinerary according to your interests, helping you will enjoy and discover a city in a relaxed way.
 We don’t work with audio-guides.

 I adore art nouveau, I was recently in Aveiro, but I did’t see Oradea!
 Thank you!!

 A great destination indeed.
 My favourite building there was The Darvas – La Roche house in Oradea (a kind of Art Nouveau museum), but I think that now is under renovation now.